-I read Throne of Glass last year and was pretty unimpressed.
-I shoved the series in a corner of my bookshelf and tried to ignore the massive hype around these books in the bookstagram/booklr world.
+I read Throne of Glass last year and was rather unimpressed.
+I shoved the series in a corner of my bookshelf and tried to ignore the massive hype around these books.
 I don’t even know how I ended up giving this series another shot, but pretty sure I’m chalking that up to one of the best life choices I’ve ever made.

 Let me just say — I get the hype now.
 I think I just got a new favorite series/obsession.
-And everything that annoyed me in the first book is completely gone!
-This book was totally everything I wanted from Throne of Glass but didn’t get.
-The writing is a million times better, the execution is amazing, EVERYTHING IS PERFECT.
+This book is totally everything I wanted from Throne of Glass but didn’t get.
+The writing is stronger, the execution is amazing, EVERYTHING IS PERFECT.
 I have zero complaints (ok, wait — I wasn’t thrilled about Nehemiah).
 It took me forever to read because I kept staring at it in shock like how is every single page this good?!?!
 Whyyyy did it take me so long to read this?!
 I knew most of the plot points already because there is just no avoiding this fandom, but that actually didn’t ruin anything.

-But seriously, HOW IS THIS BOOK SO MUCH BETTER THAN THE FIRST ONE?!!
+But seriously, HOW IS THIS BOOK SO GOOD?!!
 Oh my goodness.
 I was fangirling the whole way through because the character development in this is AMAZING.
 And the plot arc and pacing are incredible… everything comes together so well.
-It’s like the perfect balance of romance, action, suspense, mystery, awesome fantasy stuff, and drama.
+It’s like the perfect balance of romance, action, mystery, awesome fantasy stuff, and drama.

-I love that Celaena becomes so much stronger in this book, yet also feels to me like she’s at a weaker/more vulnerable point because she’s trying so hard to fight for a good future without acknowledging the inevitable path she’ll have to take.
-I cannot stand her in the first book but love her SO much in the sequels.
+I love that Celaena becomes so much stronger in this book, yet also feels like she’s at a weaker/more vulnerable point because she’s trying so hard to fight for a good future without acknowledging the inevitable path she’ll have to take.
 Maas just does such an amazing job of writing complex characters with traumatic pasts who are completely broken, yet who still force themselves to keep going.